hashicorp/packer/website/source/docs/builders/vmware-vmx.html.markdown

 * `vmx_data` (object of key/value strings) - Arbitrary key/values
   to enter into the virtual machine VMX file.
 This is for advanced users who want to set properties such as memory, CPU, etc.

+* `vmx_data_post` (object of key/value strings) - Identical to `vmx_data`,
+  except that it is run after the virtual machine is shutdown, and before the virtual machine is exported.